 EC § 49455 - Vision Appraisal: Students who enroll for the first time in a school district shall receive a vision appraisal.
 The child shall have his/her vision reappraised at least every third year thereafter until completing the eighth grade.
 Parents wishing their child excused from this requirement shall notify the school principal and provide a certificate from a physician, surgeon, physician assistant or an optometrist setting out the results of a determination of the child's vision, including visual acuity and color vision.
-This requirement shall not apply to any child whose parents or guardian submits a written statement that they adhere to the faith or teaching of any wellrecognized religious sect, denomination, or organization and in accordance with its creed, tenets, or principles depend for healing upon prayer in the practice of their religion.
+This requirement shall not apply to any child whose parents or guardian submits a written statement that they adhere to the faith or teaching of any well-recognized religious sect, denomination, or organization and in accordance with its creed, tenets, or principles depend for healing upon prayer in the practice of their religion.

-EC § 49471 - Medical And Hospital Services For Pupils:

-DISTRICT does/does not provide medical or hospital services through non-profit membership corporations or insurance policies for pupil injuries arising out of school-related activities.
-If DISTRICT does not provide medical or hospital services for such a purpose: DISTRICT will notify each parent or guardian of each pupil participating in athletic activities that such medical or hospital services are not provided.
+EC § 49471 - Medical And Hospital Services For Pupils: The Holtville Unified School District does not provide medical or hospital services through non-profit membership corporations or insurance policies for pupil injuries arising out of school-related activities.
+The District will notify each parent or guardian of each pupil participating in athletic activities that such medical or hospital services are not provided.]